loki4j/loki-logback-appender/docs/docus/docs/protobuf.md

 sidebar_label: Protobuf Support
 ---

-By default, Loki4j uses `JsonEncoder` that converts log batches into JSON format specified by Loki API.
+By default, Loki4j converts log batches into JSON format specified by Loki API.
-This encoder does not use any extra libs for JSON generation.
+This mode does not use any extra libs for JSON generation.

-If you want to use `ProtobufEncoder`, you need to add the following dependency to your project:
+If you want to use Protobuf API instead, you need to add the following dependency to your project:

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Maven-->